 The University of Wisconsin has limited parking space available to students.
 Most students walk, bike, or take the bus.
 The best advice to students regarding parking on campus is don’t bring a car.

 Students are eligible for the Associated Students of Madison (ASM) bus pass, which provides unlimited access to all city bus routes.
 The campus bus routes (80, 81, 82 and 84) are jointly funded by UW Transportation Services, UW Housing, and ASM and are free for anyone.

 Students are strongly encouraged to walk, bike and use the campus/city bus system.
-Please refer to these useful webpages:
+Please refer to these webpages for more information:

 Student Parking Options

 Need to apply for parking?
 Limited parking is available for approved student commuters on a space available basis.
 Please see the student parking permit policy and Student Parking FAQ (PDF) for details.

 Who is eligible for student base lot parking on campus?

 - Commuting students from outside Madison (beyond one mile of the city transit system).